 Test.QuickCheck.Gento define your

-allfunction to simplify the result of the
+allto simplify the result of the

-quickCheckPurefunction - your function should return
+quickCheckPurefunction - your new function should have type

-trueif every test passes, and
+trueif every test passes and

 foldMapfunction to preserve the first error in case of failure.